How We Got Started

 Judy grew up working on a soybean, corn and livestock farm in Clinton County.
 She graduated from The Ohio State University with a Bachelor’s degree in Home Economics.
 Judy spent her career working for Ohio Farm Bureau and Farming with her husband Roy, at R Farm, a soybean and wheat seed farm.

 Becky grew up working on a soybean & wheat seed farm where the flower business is today.
-She graduated from The Ohio State University with a Bachelor’s degree in Agriculture.
+She graduated from The Ohio State University with a Bachelor’s degree in Agriculture, Where she met Chad.
 She then traveled to Europe to study Landscape Design and received a degree in Horticulture.
 She worked in the Agriculture Equipment business for 15 years.

 Kendall is growing up working on a soybean & wheat seed production farm.
 As an owner of the business she spends a lot of time helping with fieldwork and customers.
 She is a hopeful Ohio State University graduate.